-Advanced Placement Calculus is a year-long course for students who have a thorough knowledge of algebra, geometry, analytic geometry, and the properties of functions.
+Advanced Placement Calculus AB is a year-long course for students who have a thorough knowledge of algebra, geometry, analytic geometry, and the properties of functions.
 Students will receive an introduction to the differential and integral calculus of elementary functions, including algebraic, trigonometric, exponential functions and their inverses.
 Additional topics include L'Hôpital's Rule, integration by parts, slope fields, rotational volume, and solving differential equations.
 Concepts will be pursued from multiple points of view, with algebraic, geometric, and numerical approaches given to the understanding of the concepts of calculus and their applications.
 The level of theory and rigor is that prescribed by the Advanced Placement Program of the College Board, and the use of graphing technology is required.
-This course will prepare a student to take the Calculus AB test.
+This course will prepare a student to take the AP Calculus AB test.

-Prerequisite: Pre-Calculus-Honors(#15213), Teacher Recommendation and Completion of a summer work is required for all students.
-For both AB and BC AP Calculus.
+Prerequisite: Pre-Calculus H, teacher recommendation and completion of a summer work is required for all students.

-Note: Visit College Board Advanced Placement online to see a complete list of topics.
-For both AB&BC AP Calculus.
+Note: Visit College Board Advanced Placement online to see a complete list of topics for AP Calculus AB and AP Calculus BC.

-Advanced Placement Calculus (BC) is a year-long course for students that have a thorough knowledge of algebra, geometry, and the properties of functions.
-Students will complete the above course description for AP Calculus (AB).
-AP Calculus (BC) builds upon and extends the concepts explored in Advanced Placement Calculus (AB).
-Topics covered include the calculus of vector and polar functions, logistic differential equations, integration by partial fractions, and Newton's method.
+Advanced Placement Calculus BC is a year-long course for students that have a thorough knowledge of algebra, geometry, and the properties of functions.
+Students will complete the above course description for AP Calculus AB.
+AP Calculus BC builds upon and extends the concepts explored in Advanced Placement Calculus AB.
+Topics include the calculus of vector and polar functions, logistic differential equations, integration by partial fractions, and Newton's method.
 Additionally, series and polynomial approximations, including Taylor series and test for convergence, will be a major area of study.
-This course will prepare a student to take the Calculus BC test.
-Students who take the Calculus BC test will also receive a Calculus AB score.
+This course will prepare a student to take the AP Calculus BC test.
+Students who take the AP Calculus BC test will also receive an AP Calculus AB score.
+Prerequisite: Pre-Calculus H, teacher recommendation and completion of a summer work is required for all students.